TRAIL ETIQUETTE AND SKILLS

 DON’T BE BOISTEROUS IN NATURE

-No one wants to hear you talk on your phone, brag to others, or be boisterous.
+No one wants to hear you talk on your phone, brag to others, or being boisterous.

 And PLEASE do not play music so loud that any other person can hear it.